HMAS Arrow

 HMAS Arrow (P 88) was an of the Royal Australian Navy (RAN).
+The patrol boat spent most of her career as a training vessel operating out of Port Melbourne, before being assigned for operational duties with the Third Australian Patrol Boat Squadron in Darwin during 1974.
+Arrow was wrecked in Darwin Harbour during Cyclone Tracy, in the early hours of Christmas morning the same year, with the loss of two of her crew.

 Design and construction

 The Attack class was ordered in 1964 to operate in Australian waters as patrol boats (based on lessons learned through using the s on patrols of Borneo during the Indonesia–Malaysia confrontation), and to replace a variety of old patrol, search-and-rescue, and general-purpose craft.
 Initially, nine were ordered for the RAN, with another five for Papua New Guinea's Australian-run coastal security force, although another six ships were ordered to bring the class to twenty vessels.
 The patrol boats had a displacement of 100 tons at standard load and 146 tons at full load, were 107.6 ft in length overall, had a beam of 20 ft, and draughts of 6.4 ft at standard load, and 7.3 ft at full load.
 Propulsion machinery consisted of two 16-cylinder Paxman YJCM diesel engines, which supplied 3460 shp to the two propellers.
 The vessels could achieve a top speed of 24 kn, and had a range of 1200 nmi at 13 kn.
 The ship's company consisted of three officers and sixteen sailors.
 The main armament was a bow-mounted Bofors 40 mm gun, supplemented by two .50-calibre M2 Browning machine guns and various small arms.
 The ships were designed with as many commercial components as possible: the Attacks were to operate in remote regions of Australia and New Guinea, and a town's hardware store would be more accessible than home base in a mechanical emergency.

 Arrow was built by Walkers Limited at Maryborough, Queensland, launched on 17 February 1968, and commissioned on 3 July 1968.